DDoS-Guard L3-L4 protection

 View statistics

-- Go to your partner's personal cabinet.
-The data for entering the cabinet can be found in the service connection ticket.
+- Go to the DDoS-Guard personal cabinet.
+You can see the login details in the service activation ticket.